-ENGL 211 | BRITISH LITERATURE I (3-0-3)
+ENGL 211 | BRITISH LITERATURE I (3-0-3) Prerequisite: ENGL 103 | Upon demand

 This course involves the study of major works and literary movements in British literature from the Old English period to, and including, the Restoration and the 18th century.
 Readings include those by Chaucer, Shakespeare, Swift, and Pope.
 The contributions of female authors are highlighted in various time periods.